seapagan/update_repo/README.md

 - Add Import & Export functionality :
   * ability to export a text dump of each repo location `[DONE]`
   * re-import the above dump on a different machine or after reinstall
+- Add option to use alternative git command if required, either globally or on a case-by-case basis (see also comments on 'variants' above).
+Currently the script just uses a blanket `git pull` command on all repositories.
 - Document configuration file format and options.
 - Add testing!